elixir-nx/nx/exla/guides/backend_documentation/nx_lin_alg.md

 ### Options

-* `:mode` — honoured by whichever implementation is selected (`:reduced` or `:complete`)
+* `:mode` — honored by whichever implementation is selected (`:reduced` or `:complete`)
 * `:eps` — used by the default callback only; ignored by the native custom call

 ### Numerical notes

 Native and default implementations may differ slightly in orthogonality of `q` and triangular structure of `r` within floating-point tolerance.
-Reconstruction `q · r` should match the input within reasonable tolerances for the dtype.
+For example, for an eigenpair `(lambda, v)`, `(-lambda, -v)` is an equally valid eigenpair that would lead to radically different `q` and `r` matrices.
+Reconstruction of `q · r` should match the input within reasonable tolerances for the dtype.

 ## eigh/2